Outdoor workers can't escape the heat as temperatures soar toward 100

 While the oppressive conditions sent many people indoors, however, those who work outside were forced to adapt.

-For the UW-Madison band, the practice schedule continued as normal despite the heat, with the band meeting for three, two-hour-plus blocks, one in the morning, one in the afternoon and one in the evening, on a turf on the Near West Side to prepare for the upcoming football season.
+For the UW Marching Band, the practice schedule continued as normal despite the heat, with the band meeting for three, two-hour-plus blocks, one in the morning, one in the afternoon and one in the evening, on a turf on the Near West Side to prepare for the upcoming football season.

 But other adjustments were made.
 More water breaks have been incorporated into the team’s schedule and a relief center set up in the corner of the turf, where about half a dozen students routinely sit out before quickly returning to practice, to place ice packs on their heads or chug Gatorade.